rayd3on/dlogs-web/README.md

 ## Discord Oauth2

-Protecting your logs with a login (Discord Oauth2 support) is a premium feature, only available to [Patrons](https://patreon.com/kyber).
+Protecting your logs with a login (Discord Oauth2 support) is a premium feature

 ## Contributing